What’s the difference between a fixed vs. adjustable-rate mortgage?

 - Smart for short stays: If you plan to move or refinance before the rate adjusts, you could save thousands.

-- Built-in flexibility: A solid option if you anticipate your income to grow or your housing needs to change.
+- Built-in flexibility: An ARM may be a solid option if you anticipate your income to grow or your housing needs to change.

 Want to dig deeper?
 The Consumer Financial Protection Bureau offers a helpful guide to how ARMs work.